Next Project

 In a large company with many product levels, a project's scope will always be evolving.
 I've learned that instead of waiting for perfect clarity, me as a designer should navigate this ambiguity by asking the right questions, relying on my intuition to form a testable hypothesis, and validating it with data and strong rationales.

-Led UX design and product strategy for integrating privacy-preserving features into Google's core authentication journeys
+Led end-to-end UX design and product strategy for integrating privacy-preserving features into Google's core authentication journeys

 Role